-- (c) Paragraph (a) does The anchoring limitations in this subsection do not apply to vessels moored to approved and permitted moorings or mooring fields. - Monroe County for which the owner or occupant has established the vessel as a domicile in accordance with s.
-222.17 is exempt from paragraph (a) Notwithstanding the commission rules adopted pursuant to this section, this section is not effective for Monroe County until at least 100 the county approves, permits, and opens new moorings are available for public use, including at least 250 moorings within 1 mile of the Key West Bight City Dock and at least 50 moorings within the Key West Carrison Bight Mooring Field.
+- (c) Paragraph (a) does The anchoring limitations in this subsection do not apply to vessels moored to approved and permitted moorings or mooring fields. - Monroe County, for which the owner or occupant has established the vessel as a domicile in accordance with s.
+222.17, is exempt from paragraph (a) Notwithstanding the commission rules adopted pursuant to this section, this section is not effective for Monroe County until at least 100 the county approves, permits, and opens new moorings are available for public use, including at least 250 moorings within 1 mile of the Key West Bight City Dock and at least 50 moorings within the Key West Carrison Bight Mooring Field.
 Until such time, the commission shall designate the area within 1 mile of the Key West Bight City Dock as a priority for the investigation and removal of derelict vessels. - (e) All of the following vessels within Monroe County on waters of this state which are equipped with a marine sanitation device other than a marine composting toilet that processes and manages human waste using technologies that comply with United States Coast Guard requirements must maintain a record of the date of each pumpout of the marine sanitation device and the

-101 location of the pumpout station or waste reception facility for 102 1 year after the date of the pumpout: 103 1.
-A vessel that: 104 a.
-Has enclosed living spaces or rooms; and 105 b.
-Is used by a person as a dwelling or living space 106 overnight at any time, notwithstanding whether or not the vessel 107 is also used for navigation.
-108 2.
+101 location of the pumpout station or waste reception facility for 102 1 year after the date of the pumpout, and the record must 103 indicate that the vessel was pumped out within the last 30 days: L O 4 1.
+A vessel that: 105 a.
+Has enclosed living spaces or rooms; and 106 b.
+Is used by a person as a dwelling or living space 107 overnight at any time, notwithstanding whether or not the vessel 108 is also used for navigation.
+109 2.
 A vessel moored in a public mooring field.
-109 Section 3.
-This act shall take effect July 1, 2022.
+110 (f) This subsection does not prohibit anchoring for less 111 than 90 days in areas within Monroe County.
+112 Section 3 This act shall take effect July 1 2022

-BILL #: HB 1065 Vessel Anchoring
+BILL #: CS/HB 1065 Vessel Anchoring SPONSOR(S): State Affairs Committee, Mooney

-SPONSOR(S): Mooney